How will a lawyer help you?

 - Your criminal lawyer will tell you if should be pleading guilty to the charges.

 - You might have been scared and stressed when being interviewed by the Police.
 Often there is no need to plead guilty to the charges.

 - Having a lawyer shows the Court that you are taking the matter seriously.

-- Our Melbourne criminal lawyers know how to present each case and will make the best submissions to the Court.
+- Doogue + George criminal lawyers are Melbourne-based lawyers who know how to present each case and will make the best submissions to the Court.

 - Equally, our criminal lawyers know what not to say.
 We will not say anything that will annoy the Judge or make things worse.

 - You need a criminal lawyer who understands sentencing law and how to use it to your advantage.

 - A great criminal lawyer will present you in a positive manner.